Merrell Moab Speed 2 Review | Worth It In 2026?

 outsole of the Speed 2 on gravel

-Unlike most popular hiking boots the Speed 2 feature the Vibram TC5+ rubber compound which is similar to the Salomon Contagrip outsole.
+Unlike most popular hiking boots, the Speed 2 features the Vibram TC5+ rubber compound rather than the standard Megagrip compound.

-While the outsole is very grippy and holds reliable traction, it is slightly softer than the original fan-favorite Vibram megarip and may wear slightly quicker.
+While the outsole is very grippy and provides reliable traction, it is slightly softer than the original fan-favorite Vibram Megarip.

 While testing these out in the White Mountains of NH, I felt my grip was very reliable and sticky.
-The 4mm lugs tend to bite very well into the terrain.
+The 4mm lugs tend to bite into the terrain very well.
 On steep granite, the lugs bit in just enough to stop my heel from sliding.

 outsole view of the Vibram lugs, with rubber mini spikes

-One subtle note about the Speed 2 is the fact that the lugs have “ rubber micro spikes” that really give you an edge on the trail.
+One subtle note about the Speed 2 is that the lugs have “rubber micro spikes” that really give you an edge on the trail.

 Does The Merrell Moab Speed 2 Fit Well?